Install zsh

 user:*:1000:1000:Firstname Lastname:/home/user:/bin/ksh

-and change it to zsh.
+Change it to zsh.

 user:*:1000:1000:Firstname Lastname:/home/user:/usr/local/bin/zsh

-Shell configuration #
+Shell Configuration #

 This is the Z Shell configuration function for new users,